UniTN-Mechatronics/arduino-encoder-board/readme.md

 }
 ```

-Secondly, you have to *write down the settigns* on the serial port:
+Secondly, you have to *write down the settings* on the serial port:

 with those commands you have to *write first the number and then the command letter*.